 Corbin man pleads guilty to September bank robbery

 Jan.
-17—LONDON — The Corbin man accused of robbing a southern Laurel County bank on September 27 has entered a guilty plea in U.S. District Court.
+18—The Corbin man accused of robbing a southern Laurel County bank on September 27 has entered a guilty plea in U.S. District Court.

 Shawn Martin Fox, 35, of Gooden Lane, pled guilty to the federal bank robbery count in connection to the theft from Community Trust Bank on US 25W (Cumberland Gap Parkway).